Frequently Asked Questions

 - Microenterprises for those with low income http://www.dol.gov/odep/pubs/misc/entrepre.htm

 - If your are a client of the state vocational rehabilitation agency, they will sometimes provide some resources and help you to connect with other resources.

 - Disability.gov’s Guide to Self-Employment and Starting a Small Business https://www.disability.gov/resource/disability-govs-guide-self-employment-starting-small-business/

-The first step in determining the impact of a criminal record on employment is to get an official record from your state with the exact description of the offense/s, dates and other information regarding the criminal record.
-Sometimes an individual will anticipate that something “damaging” is in their record, when in fact, it is not.
+The first step is to get an official record from your state with the description of the offense/s, dates and other information.
+Sometimes an individual will expect that something “damaging” is in their record, when in fact, it is not.
 Each person must know how their offenses are classified, e.g. misdemeanor, felony etc., and which offenses show up in their records as an adult.
-Every state has a unit of government such as criminal justice information service that processes requests for information, helps to make corrections to the record and investigates improper access to those records.
+Every state has a criminal justice information service that processes requests for information.
 To see an example of this, check out Massachusetts’s CORI page.

 Once you have a copy of the criminal record, the next thing is to see if any of the record can be expunged or “closed”.
 At least 13 states have laws which allow for low level offenses to be expunged after a specific period of time.
 Serious crimes are not likely to be expunged.
 Each state has its own rules about expunging records, but some factors that may come into play include: